ELENA-LANG/tutorials/UserDefinedLiteral/README.md

 It is possible to declare a user-defined postfix to simplify the code.
 Let's create an octal number literal (a radix 8).

 We will start with declaring a structure containing an octal number.
-We will have to override **Printable** property to display the numb    er with 8 radix:
+We will have to override **Printable** property to display the number with 8 radix:

-    pu    blic struct OctalNumber
+    public struct OctalNumber
     {
             int value;